Terms and Conditions

 As a CSA subscriber, you have the following responsibilities:

-To pay for your subscription in full by the dates you agreed to when signing up.
-Our preferred method of payment is Interac e-transfer.
+To pay for your subscription in full by the dates you agreed to when signing up, according to your chosen payment plan.
+Our preferred method of payment is Interac e-transfer or online banking.
 Payments can be made to info@glenvalleycsa.com.
 Payment by cheque must be made payable to "Glen Valley Organic Farm" and mailed to 8550 Bradner Road, Abbotsford BC V4X 2H5.
 You are also able to pay by credit card using the link to PayPal in Farmigo.

 If you elect to set up automatic payments in Farmigo (using PayPal), it is your responsibility to manage this feature in your account and to keep your credit card updated in your PayPal account.